cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

 2. Each input is [one-hot encoded](https://en.wikipedia.org/wiki/One-hot#Machine_learning_and_statistics){target=\_blank} to avoid assuming an unwanted ordering and quantitative relationship between the moves.
 3. The two encoded inputs are concatenated to a single vector.
 4. A dense non-linear hidden layer is added.
-5. The output layers estimates the Q value for each move.
+5. The output layer estimates the Q value for each move.

 Everything then gets wrapped up and returned.